JD910/DHGN/README.md

-# Population Graph Model for Predicting Immunotherapy Clinical Benefits in Patients with Non-Small Cell Lung Cancer
+# Population Graph Model to Predict the Clinical Benefits of Immunotherapy in Patients with Non-small Cell Lung Cancer

 ## Project Structure